2017 Bordeaux: The Heart of the Matter

 As in Pomerol, the range of wines is quite variable.
 Some sites frosted completely, including the Vauthier family’s Simard, Haut-Simard and de Fonbel.
 At other properties, yields are down dramatically.
 At Puy-Blanquet the crop is down 50%, because the lower lying parcels all frosted.
 A more extreme example can be found at Fleur Cardinale, where production is down sharply from a typical 60-70,000 bottles to just around 1,000 magnums.
 As for the wine, it is positively stunning.
 Cheval Blanc suffered quite a bit of frost damage.
 As a result, the 2017 contains a high percentage of Cabernet Sauvignon.
 On a brighter note, Ausone, Figeac, Troplong Mondot, Pavie and L’If are among many highlights in this vintage.

-Two thousand seventeen is a tough vintage for Left Bank Satellites.
+Two thousand seventeen is a tough vintage for Right Bank Satellites.
 Fronsac, Côtes de Castillon and Montagne Saint-Émilion all sustained significant damage.
 Some wines were not made at all, while others show the perceptible influence of frost.

 Jacques Thienpont with his two creations, Le Pin and L’If